uralrdybread/MovieTreehouse/README.md

   - Fetch movie information dynamically, including posters, genres, actors, and directors.

 ### Database
-- **MySQL**: Used for storing user data, movie availability, and comments.
+- **SQLlite**: Used for storing user data, movie availability, and comments.

 ### Other Tools
 - Blade Templating for dynamic and reusable templates.